qemu/qemu/docs/system/arm/integratorcp.rst

 Integrator/CP (``integratorcp``)
 ================================

-The ARM Integrator/CP board is emulated with the following devices:
+The Arm Integrator/CP board is emulated with the following devices:

 -  ARM926E, ARM1026E, ARM946E, ARM1136 or Cortex-A8 CPU